Brighter-bits/EverybodyCodes/[2025] The Song of Ducks and Dragons/README.md

 even that low bar.</p>

 Oh, I have only just realised this was Quest 15.
 Quest 15 last year (well, I actually did it a few months ago), absolutely destroyed me and had Dijkstra in it.

+# Quest 16

+This is the worst dev environment I have ever had to work with, it's small cramped and horrible.
+I need to finish setting up a proper environment on my new system.

+Other than that, I don't even know how I got the last answer, I just decided to keep jumping and guessing until it worked.

+# Quest 17

+I want to explode, why is this so hard???

+Every part of this kicked my butt, The first part was simple enough, it's just a for loop and a formula, but I kept switching between two methods of doing it, which certainly didn't help

+The second was a pain because due to how circles work, it's not just a normal flood fill.
+I also had the problem of NOT READING THE QUESTION and thus causing me to not realise I stop once you hit the edges.
+So I set up loads of edge cases to ensure that I would correctly count the squares even if it reached the boundary.
+Which wasted time.

+Now the third part I've had to have a long, hard think about, but thanks to the line of nines in the input, I had an idea.

+I need to create a loop, thus the line must go through the middle line below the Volcano, as such take every single shortest distance between the start the middle line.

+From there, for each part of the middle line we managed to get to, we check whether the line comes from the left or the right, we then temporarily put a river of "lava" on the side of the middle line we came from.

+This forces the line to go around the other side and thus complete the loop.

+It's still not working however, for some reason it works for two inputs, but generates an extra shorter path for the third input.
+Why?
+I don't know, but it's also messing up the proper puzzle input.

+So, I may have found my problem.
+Sometimes, it's probably easier to double back to the left, before then swerving to the right and then returning to the start.
+My line was a bit too close so the program wouldn't like it.

+FINALLY!
+I see I found the error it was the line thing above, strangely, it always seems to be the second answer which works, not the first.
+This is a very large error, but I have to wake up tomorrow, and it's stupid o'clock again, so it's a bug I will fix later (translation: Never).